 - Roast for 45 minutes to 1 hour, basting twice with stock — once after about 15 minutes and again about 15 minutes later.

-- When thermometer reads 155°F, remove the turkey from the oven.
-Cover loosely with foil and let it rest for about 20 minutes before carving and serving.
+- When thermometer reads 155F, remove the turkey from the oven.
+Cover loosely with foil and let it rest for about 20 minutes (or when the thermometer reads 120F) before carving and serving.